 leanrada.com notes

 Hi there!
-I want to share my experience with an image recognition problem I faced in an art project (It was an augmented reality art project).Image recognition problems come in different forms.As part of the project, I needed a mobile app to be able to recognize a particular art piece.
+I want to share my experience with an image recognition🡵 problem I faced in an art project (It was an augmented reality art project).Image recognition problems come in different forms.As part of the project, I needed a mobile app to be able to recognize a particular art piece.
 Then it can overlay virtual effects onto the real-world image.
 The goal was to have a unique and engaging experience!The app should recognize when the target art piece has been aligned.There are various solutions available for tackling this problem, ranging from basic histogram matching to advanced convolutional neural networks.
 There are even libraries that can provide a solution right out of the box!
 But I decided to take on the challenge of developing my own solution instead of relying on existing tools.
-Not only did this allow me to learn something new, but it also let me have some fun approaching the problem!TL;DR - It converts the camera image into a feature vector and then compares that against a
+Not only did this allow me to learn something new, but it also let me have some fun approaching the problem!TL;DR - It converts the camera image into a feature vector and then compares that against ...

 Neural networks × genetic algorithms for Pong